ietf-wg-cellar/ebml-specification/specification.markdown

 A `Signed Integer Element` MUST declare a length from zero to eight octets.
 If the `EBML Element` is not defined to have a `default` value, then a `Signed Integer Element` with a zero-octet length represents an integer value of zero.

 A `Signed Integer Element` stores an integer (meaning that it can be written without a fractional component) which could be negative, positive, or zero.
 Signed Integers MUST be stored with two's complement notation with the leftmost bit being the sign bit.
-Because `EBML` limits Signed Integers to 8 octets in length a `Signed Ingeter Element` stores a number from −9,223,372,036,854,775,808 to +9,223,372,036,854,775,807.
+Because `EBML` limits Signed Integers to 8 octets in length a `Signed Integer Element` stores a number from −9,223,372,036,854,775,808 to +9,223,372,036,854,775,807.

 ## Unsigned Integer Element